The Difference Between Nursing Homes and Skilled Nursing Facilities

 What is a skilled nursing facility?

 A skilled nursing facility (SNF) is an inpatient rehabilitation and medical treatment center.
 They're often utilized for care after a hospital stay following an accident, severe illness, or surgery to help a patient regain their ability to do activities of daily living such as bathing, dressing, cooking, personal hygiene, walking, and getting into/out of a bed or chair.
 Similar to a nursing home, SNFs provide 24/7 care.
-Hebrew SeniorLife offers skilled nursing facilities at Hebrew Rehabilitation Center in Boston and at NewBridge on the Charles in Dedham, and at Orchard Cove in Canton.
+Hebrew SeniorLife offers skilled nursing facilities at Hebrew Rehabilitation Center in Boston and at NewBridge on the Charles in Dedham.
 Our goal is to restore function following an illness or injury so older adults can get back to the people and activities that they love.

 It should be noted that the need for skilled nursing services does not automatically mean that you need a stay in an SNF since skilled nursing is available in a variety of settings including a senior’s private home.
 A number of factors will go into the decision about where to receive skilled nursing care, including your living situation, whether there is someone at home who can help you while you recover, the severity of your illness, and the types of rehab services you require.